-In February 2023, the Company granted 165,000 announced strategic actions (the "2023 Strategic Actions") that included the discontinuation of such RSUs.
-The 165,000 RSUs had its research activities, resulting in a fair value 17% reduction in headcount in March 2023.
-As a result of \$1.4 million that vest upon the Company's ordinary shares meeting certain market-based price targets followed by a service period.
-The fair value of these market-based RSUs is being recognized through February 2027.
-For the three and nine months ended September 30, 2023, discontinued investment in research activities, the Company recognized \$0.2 million incurred restructuring and \$0.5 million related expenses of \$1.6 million primarily related to R&D expenses.
-Of the total \$1.6 million, respectively, of share-based compensation expense cash-related expenses were \$1.2 million and non-cash expenses were \$0.4 million which were primarily related to the awards.
+In February 2023, the Company announced strategic actions (the "2023 Strategic Actions") that included the discontinuation of its research activities, resulting in a 17% reduction in headcount in March 2023.
+As a result of the Company's discontinued investment in research activities, the Company incurred restructuring and related expenses of \$2.7 million for the nine months ended September 30, 2023 which were primarily related to R&D expenses.
+Of the total \$2.7 million incurred for the nine months ended September 30, 2023, cash-related expenses were \$ 1.2 million and non-cash expenses were \$1.5 million which were primarily related to the loss on the sale of R&D laboratory equipment and the modification of equity-based awards for employees affected by the reduction in headcount.
+The R&D laboratory equipment sold had a carrying value of \$2.7 million, and the sale generated net cash proceeds of \$ 1.5 million.
+There were no restructuring and related expenses recognized for either the three months ended September 30, 2023 or the nine months ended September 30, 2024.

-For modification of equity-based awards for employees affected by the three months ended September 30, 2023, the Company did not grant any performance-contingent RSUs, and for the nine months ended September 30, 2023, the Company granted 367,000 of such RSUs.
-The 367,000 RSUs had a fair value of \$3.7 million with performance vesting dates through February 2026.
-In September 2023, the Company concluded that 52,500 of the RSUs were probable of achievement, and as a result, the Company recognized \$0.3 million of cumulative catch-up share-based compensation expense for the three and nine months ended September 30, 2023.